 Five-year mean forecast: mean, lower and upper estimates

 Spatial patterns suggest enhanced warming is likely over much of the globe, especially over land and at high northern latitudes.
-Uncertainties in the forecast are considerable: for the period 2019-2023 most regions are expected to be warmer than the average of 1981 to 2010, but regional cooling is possible – especially over parts of the Southern Ocean.
-Further forecasts from other international modelling centres are available from the multi-model decadal forecast exchange.
+Uncertainties in the forecast are considerable: for the period 2021-2025 most regions are expected to be warmer than the average of 1981 to 2010, but regional cooling is possible – especially over parts of the Southern Ocean.
+Further forecasts from other international modelling centres are available from the WMO Lead Centre for Annual to Decadal Prediction.

 Global annual temperature

 Figure 3: Observed (black, from Met Office Hadley Centre, GISS and NCDC) and predicted (blue) global average annual surface temperature difference relative to pre-industrial conditions represented by the period 1850-1900.
 Previous predictions at 5-year intervals starting from November 1960 and through to 2010 are shown in red.
 22 model simulations, from the Coupled Model Intercomparison Project phase 5 (CMIP5), that have not been initialised with observations are shown in green.
 In all cases, the shading represents the probable range, such that the observations are expected to lie within the shading 90% of the time.
-The most recent forecast (blue) starts from November 2018.
+The most recent forecast (blue) starts from November 2020.
 All data are rolling 12-month mean values.
-The gap between the black curves and blue shading arises because the last observed value represents the period November 2017 to October 2018 whereas the first forecast period is November 2020 to October 2021.
+The gap between the black curves and blue shading arises because the last observed value represents the period November 2019 to October 2020 whereas the first forecast period is November 2020 to October 2021.
 An observed offset based on the average of HadCRUT4, NOAA and NASA data is used to relate the forecasts to the period 1850-1900.

 The forecast is for continued global warming largely driven by continued high levels of greenhouse gases.
-However, other changes in the climate system, including a moderate La Niña in 2018 and longer term shifts in both the Pacific Decadal Oscillation (PDO) and Atlantic Multidecadal Oscillation (AMO), are also contributing.
-Near record temperatures are predicted during the coming five years, although La Niña is likely to depress temperatures slightly in 2021, consistent with the 2019 Met Office annual global temperature forecast.
-The forecast remains towards the mid to upper end of the range simulated by CMIP5 models that have not been initialised with observations (green shading in Figure 3).
+However, other changes in the climate system, including longer term shifts in both the Pacific Decadal Oscillation (PDO) and Atlantic Multidecadal Oscillation (AMO), are also contributing.
+Near record temperatures are predicted during the coming five years, although La Niña is likely to depress temperatures slightly in 2021, consistent with the Met Office annual global temperature forecast.
+After the first year the forecast remains towards the mid to upper end of the range simulated by CMIP5 models that have not been initialised with observations (green shading in Figure 3).
 Barring a large volcanic eruption or a very sudden return to negative PDO or AMO conditions (which could temporarily cool climate), ten year global average warming rates are very likely to be similar to late 20th century levels over the next few years.

 Verification of previous forecast

-The forecast issued five years ago predicted enhanced warming over high northern latitudes, and cooling in parts of the Southern Ocean and the North Atlantic sub-polar gyre.
+The forecast issued five years ago predicted enhanced warming over high northern latitudes, and cooling in parts of the Southern Ocean.
 Although there are some differences in the precise magnitude and location of anomalies, the observations generally lie within the forecast uncertainty range.
-However, the forecast was generally cooler than observed in the Southern Ocean, the North Atlantic sub-polar gyre, the Arctic and the east Pacific, and cooler than observed over parts of the Arctic.
+However, the forecast was generally warmer than observed in parts of the Southern Ocean, the North Atlantic sub-polar gyre, the Arctic and the east Pacific, and cooler than observed over parts of the Arctic.
 The 5-year average global temperature for the period 2016-2020 was forecast to be between 1.02°C to 1.27°C relative to pre-industrial conditions and compares well to the observed value of 1.11°C.